 Industrial leader Dag J. Opedal elected to be the new Chair of HydrogenPro ASA

-OSLO, Norway, April 23, 2024 /PRNewswire/ -- HydrogenPro ASA (OSE: HYPRO), The Annual General Meeting and the Extraordinary General Meeting agreed in the nomination committee's proposal.
+OSLO, Norway, April 23, 2024 /PRNewswire/ -- The Annual General Meeting and the Extraordinary General Meeting agreed in the nomination committee's proposal.
 Mr. Dag J. Opedal was therefore elected to become the new Chair of the Board of HydrogenPro ASA.
 The new board consists primarily of independent candidates.

 The other board members are Asta Stenshagen, Jarle Tautra, Geir Bredo Larsen, Marianne Mithassel Aamodt, Vivian Y Chen Espeseth, and Bjørn Hansen.